jhd3197/jhd3197/README.md

 Full-stack Developer
 --------------------

-Northrop & Johnson Full‑Stack Developer Juan Denis has always possessed a passion for programing.
-As a child, Juan enjoyed playing computer games.
-This hobby led him to create his own games using JavaScript, and he hasn’t looked back since.
-Juan began building full websites at age 15 and has since mastered HTML coding.
-Juan is constantly creating and learning as much as much as he can about emerging web technologies.
-He started in the yachting industry at a digital agency that specializes in yacht brokerage websites and CRM systems.
-Juan then transitioned to Northrop & Johnson where he is a valuable asset to the digital team and plays an integral role in enhancing Northrop & Johnson’s technological tools to better serve our clients.
+I have always possessed a passion for programming.
+As a child, I enjoyed playing computer games.
+This hobby led me to create my own games using JavaScript, and I haven’t looked back since.
+I began building full websites at age 15 and have since mastered HTML coding.
+I am constantly creating and learning as much as much as I can about emerging web technologies.
+I started in the yachting industry at a digital agency that specializes in yacht brokerage websites and CRM systems.
+I then transitioned to Northrop & Johnson where I am a valuable asset to the digital team and play an integral role in enhancing Northrop & Johnson’s technological tools to better serve our clients.

 * 🌍  I'm based in Miami, USA
 * 🚀  I'm currently working on [Northrop & Johnson](http://northropandjohnson.com/)